angular-rust/ux-primitives/README.md

 [loc-badge]: https://img.shields.io/tokei/lines/github/angular-rust/ux-primitives?style=flat-square
 [loc-url]: https://github.com/angular-rust/ux-primitives

 UX Primitives is a powerful library for working with color and graphics.
 It is one of the main building blocks of the Angular Rust framework.
 This library is well organized and easy to use.

+The library provides the basic building blocks for creating games and regular applications.
+It contains behavior definitions for game applications and basic structures.

+The basic fundamental entity for graphical applications such as games is color.
+This library contains sufficient functionality for working with color, including storage, processing and conversion between different color spaces.

+It also provides support for multiple color schemes and contains the OpenColor palette for the convenience and higher quality of your applications.

 ## Quick Start